zackb/continuum/docs/rest/rest.md

 ## POST /write

 Creates new a new datum.
-Api will respond with status 201 the datum will have been created, 202 the data has been queued, or 403 if the authentication credentials lack the required privileges.
+Api will respond with status 201 the datum will have been created, 202 the datum has been queued, or 403 if the authentication credentials lack the required privileges.

 #### example request